sschwindt/hylas/docs/index.rst

 .. moduleauthor:: Sebastian Schwindt <sebastian.schwindtATiws.uni-stuttgart.de>

 Detect object size and types from airborne lidar data with the *hylas* Python3 package. *hylas* is documented with *Sphinx* and uses *laspy* with a set of other requirements.
-Therefore, it is recommended to follow the workflow described in this workflow to setup the working environment.
+Therefore, it is recommended to follow the workflow described in this workflow to set up the working environment.

 .. note::
-    This documentation is also as available as style-adapted PDF (`download <https://hylas.readthedocs.io/_/downloads/en/latest/pdf/>`_).
+    This documentation is also as available as a style-adapted PDF (`download <https://hylas.readthedocs.io/_/downloads/en/latest/pdf/>`_).

 Installation
 ============